Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 NOTE:
 - students are freshly of an EVM lecture so might be wondering why another SC language
-- Virtual Machine: any WASM VM: yes in theory, in practice bound pretty close to the Substarte & the contracts pallet
+- Virtual Machine: any WASM VM: yes in theory, in practice bound pretty close to the platform it runs on (Substrate & the contracts pallet)
 - Tooling: Solidity has been around for years, enjoys the first-to-market advantage (but ink! is a strong contender)
 - The EVM operates on 256 bit words (meaning anything less than 32 bytes will be treated by the EVM as having leading zeros)